The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 No. All persons seeking MAID must make the request themselves.

 If a person requesting MAID cannot sign and date the form because they cannot write or because they are physically incapable of doing so, a third party can sign the document, in the presence of the applicant and according to certain guidelines.
-However, all eligibility criteria must, of course, be met, especially regarding the ability to understand what medical assistance in dying means.
-Moreover, the physician receiving the request will have to verify this by following a well-defined protocol.
+However, all eligibility criteria must, of course, be met, especially regarding the ability to understand what MAID means.
+Moreover, the provider* receiving the request will have to verify this by following a well-defined protocol.

 Advance requests—Degenerative diseases